All Episodes

 They want to usurp via the U.S. judiciary the whole role of commander-in-chief, particularly when a Republican is in office.

-They are not about to surrender the power that they have amassed in the judiciary, with all of these appointments that they have gotten confirmed, Supreme Court, appellate court, U.S. district courts, uh, and and you you look at the uh the speed with which Clinton's judges were confirmed versus the arduous task that the Bush people have had in getting their judges confirmed.
+They are not about to surrender the power that they have amassed in the judiciary with all of these appointments that they have gotten confirmed, Supreme Court, appellate court, U.S. district courts.

-Uh this is and by the way, this focuses another point on the uh uh importance of this upcoming election this year, this month or next month, and that is the makeup of the U.S. Supreme Court.
+This is, and by the way, this focuses another point on the importance of this upcoming election this year, this month, or next month.

-We've got three justices in there, uh one's in his eighties, two are in their seventies, and you know they're just hanging on uh to uh at least one of them is so that uh it is not Bush who gets the name his replacement.
+And you know, they're just hanging on to, at least one of them is, so that it is not Bush who gets to name his replacement.

-They liberals know exactly what they're doing.
+The liberals know exactly what they're doing.

-Now, in addition to them wanting to control the prosecution uh and the war on terror via the U.S. court system via the U.S. military, because remember, liberals loathe the military, they think it's the focus of evil in the modern world.
+Now, in addition to them wanting to control the prosecution and the war on terror via the U.S. court system, via the U.S. military, because remember, liberals loathe the military.

-They want control of all kinds of U.S. foreign policy via via the courts, particularly prosecution of this war.
+They want control of all kinds of U.S. foreign policy via the courts, particularly prosecution of this war.

 You have to question whether they want trials to be conducted by themselves with terrorists represented by their lawyers in order for the U.S. to win this.